 February 27, 2018

-Animals can identify and discriminate a myriad of odors using a surprisingly limited class of distinct olfactory receptor genes.
-It was recently noted that a critical feature of our odor environment may resolve this inconsistency: most naturally-occurring odors are composed of only a tiny subset of these many volatile molecular constituents [1].
+Insects can identify and discriminate a myriad of odors using a surprisingly limited class of distinct olfactory receptor (OR).
+It was recently noted that a critical feature of our odor environment may resolve this inconsistency: most naturally-occurring odors are composed of only a tiny subset of odorant molecules [1].
 In principle, the high-dimensional odor signal could be accurately decompressed from a limited number of receptor measurements, provided (i) the odor signal is sufficiently sparse in odorant space and (ii) the responses are sufficiently dispersed.
 The latter requires that odor receptors bind many odorants with distinct affinities, and that a given odorant elicits responses in several such receptors.
 Odor identity is therefore coded in the unique combination of responses the odor elicits in the sensing repertoire.
 Indeed, it has been found that many olfactory receptor neurons (ORNs) in the sensing peripheries of fruit flies [2] and mosquitos [3] exhibit such a dispersed response to a large panel odorants, suggesting that odor identities are encoded combinatorially in unique patterns of response.

 In Drosophila melanogaster, transformations of ORN activity in the subsequent neural circuitry lend further credence to this combinatorial coding strategy.
 ORNs housed in the sensing hairs (sensilla) of the antenna synapse to neuropil compartments in the antennal lobe called glomeruli (ORNs expressing a given Or synapse to the same glomerulus), where they then divergently and randomly synapse to Kenyon cells in the mushroom body (MB) and lateral horn (LH) [4, 5].
 In the MB, the responses are decoded and sent to higher order brain centers where they are translated to behavioral response [6, 7].
 As has recently been argued, the expansive synaptic connections from AL to MB [5] may play a key role in learning and robust odor discrimination in this coding framework [1].